Here’s How to Master Peak Week and Win Your Show

 Cardio during peak week is not necessary.
 Remember, you need to be ready one week out so the peak week process can bring you in.
 It would be fine to do light walking 20-30 minutes the Sun – Tue of peak week.
 Anything more than that can be stressful to the body, causing water retention.

-If you are ready to take your physique to the next level and see what you are really capable of and even win a trophy it’s time to get started.
-See below for some information to get you contest ready.
-It’s free…
+If you are ready to take your physique to the next level, you need to check this out.
+See what you are really capable of and even win a trophy.
+You can start as soon as today.
+See below for my Contest Prep Crash Course.
+It’s Free…